Misen aims to cut out the middleman to make chef’s tools affordable to the home cook | Fast Company

 So far, customers seem to be digging the idea.
 The brand first launched a chef’s knife made from premium steel, selling it for $65 on Kickstarter, a fraction of what a top-notch knife costs at a speciality shop.
 That 2015 campaign generated more than a million dollars in pre-sales.

 Now, Misen wants to bring the same approach to pans.
 The brand wants to create a set of five products–including skillets and sauce and stock pans–made from 3 millimeter 5-ply stainless steel, which is known for creating better heat distribution and retention.
+One skillet costs as little as $50, while $260 gets you all five of them.
 The brand is has launched another Kickstarter to bring this idea to fruition, and has already raised more than $560,000.ES